MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/api/batch-queries.md

 * The JSON format of the outer payload isn't valid.
 * Authentication fails: The user doesn't provide an authentication token, or the token is invalid.
-* Individual request objects in the batch don't have required properties, or there are duplicate IDs.
+* Individual request objects in the batch don't have the required properties, or there are duplicate IDs.

 Under these conditions, the shape of the response is different from the normal container.
 The objects contained within the batch object may each fail or succeed independently, see the following example errors.